iaincollins/structured-data-api/README.md

 ##### Database

-If you don't have a MongoDB database running locally or just want to specify a remote server you can passing a connection string as an environment variable before calling `npm start` or `npm test`.
+If you don't have a MongoDB database running locally, or want to specify a remote server or an alternative database name you can passing a connection string as an environment variable before calling `npm start` or `npm test`.

     MONGODB=mongodb://username:password@server.example.com:27017/db-name npm start

-By default all objects are stored in a MongoDB Collection named "*entities*".
-You can specify a different Collection name using the COLLECTION environment variable.
+By default all objects are stored in a MongoDB Collection named "*entities*" in a database called "*structured-data*" You can specify a different Collection name using the COLLECTION environment variable.

     COLLECTION="things" npm start